simpleiot/simpleiot/docs/ref/serial.md

 When the MCU syncs time with SIOT, if the MCU time is ahead of the SIOT system, then it set its time, and look for any points with a time after present, and reset these timestamps to the present.

-## High-Rate Data

-At times, there is a need to send high rate data that uses SIOT's [`phr.*` NATS API](api.md).
-This data bypasses most processing in SIOT and is stored in InfluxDB and any other clients that subscribe to high-rate data.
-To specify high rate data, set the message subject to "phr".
-The MCU Serial client will then append node ID and publish the message.

 ## RS485